AyushSomani001/VirtualStain_I2I/README.md

 ## Dataset preparation

 To replicate the experiments, you need to prepare your dataset as the following.
-Taking the Microscopy dataset as an example and creating just the training and test set split.
+Taking the **Mitochondria** dataset as an example and creating just the training and test set split.

 ```
-Microscopy
+VirtualStain_I2I\Dataset
                   ├── train_A
                   │   └── images (Contains BrightField images)
                   ├── train_B
                   │   └── images (Contains Fluroscence counterpart images)
                   ├── test_A
                   │   └── images
                   └── test_B
                       └── images
 ```

 ## Training and evaluation.